 - Financial irregularities, including fraud, embezzlement or suspected fraud

-- Criminal offence (e.g. fraud, corruption or theft) committed/ likely to be committed.
+- Criminal offense (e.g. fraud, corruption or theft) committed/ likely to be committed

 - Deliberate violation of law/regulation